Contact us on email@example.com to be added to the waiting list.

-During the first three sessions you will be taught how to take jeweller’s carving wax and using cutting, filing and heating methods, create a wax carved ring.
+During the first half of the course you will be taught how to take jeweller’s carving wax and using cutting, filing and heating methods, create a wax carved ring.
 Your wax will be cast into sterling silver ready for finishing.
 The ring can be made to any size you wish depending on whether it is for yourself or as a gift for another.

 In the remaining sessions you will learn how to finish your silver casting with a choice of surface finishes and treatments.

 - Various caving and sculpting methods using a block of jeweller’s wax.

 - To accurately size your ring.

 - How to finish wax carvings for the casting process.

 - How to calculate the costs involved in casting.

 Scott aims for this course to have an experimental approach with encouragement to take risks to develop something that is truly unique.
 You should bring a few points of visual reference materials to start you on your way.